Original Article Published on Mitel’s Website

 Visual voicemail and email.
 When attorneys are running between meetings, catching up on voicemail is challenging.
 Now voicemails are transcribed and sent to the email box of the receiver.
 It’s easy to listen again to a long voicemail, forward it to another staff member or file it for future reference.

 Presence management.
 Ever tried to hunt down a colleague when you needed a quick answer?
 Leaving voicemails just doesn’t do it.
 To really close the loop, you need to know where they are and if they’re even available.
-With presence technology, a receiver can notify others of their availability.
+With the present technology, a receiver can notify others of their availability.
 Maybe they can’t answer the phone but can reply to a text or email.
 It all helps get an answer to the client that much faster.

 Example #2: Software Start-up